The Bankrate promise

 - Want premium travel card perks like elite statuses, credits or airport lounge access

-If you find that this card isn’t exactly a great fit, there are other cards that offer similar rewards rates, like the Chase Freedom Unlimited® or Citi® Double Cash Card, which offer 1.5X and up to 2X rewards on all spending, respectively.
+If you find that this card isn’t exactly a great fit, there are other cards that offer similar rewards rates, like the Chase Freedom Unlimited® or Citi® Double Cash Card, which offer 1.5X and up to 2X rewards (1% when you buy 1% as you pay) on all spending, respectively.
 The Chase Freedom Unlimited does have some additional advantages, like up to 5X boosted rewards on bonus categories plus the ability to earn and redeem more rewards for travel with a card combining strategy.

 The bottom line